 Freelance Writer & Researcher

 I am a freelance journalist based in London, with a passion for story telling and creating.
-I've been working as a writer and researcher for the last 3 years, while pursuing my masters in Middle Eastern Studies.
+I've been working as a writer and researcher for the last 3 years, with a focus on Middle Eastern politics.
 Scroll down for my portfolio and details on how to get in touch

 Islington theatre launches digital programme of shows and dance workshops